 Island to Inland PCS Road Trip | Day 6 | July 30, 2020 | Grand Teton National Park

-We took US-26 out of Idaho Springs and then ID-31 over the mountains and to Victor, crossed into Wyoming on WY-22 and then North in Jackson on 390.
+We took US-26 out of Idaho Falls and then ID-31 over the mountains and to Victor, crossed into Wyoming on WY-22 and then North in Jackson on 390.

 Now, Curtis and I have never been to this part of the country — neither of us have ever seen Grand Teton or Yellowstone National Parks.
 Obviously we would’ve loved to remedy that by spending a good amount of time here.
 However, we were severely limited on things we could do with Charlotte.
 Not to mention we were passing through at the height of the busiest season…during a pandemic.
 Clearly this just wasn’t the right time.
 However, we decided to compromise by driving through Grand Teton National Park.
 We couldn’t hike any of the trails, but we knew we could have plenty of good vistas of the Tetons just by driving through and stopping at scenic pullouts.